iron-io/functions/docs/function-timeouts.md

  * Idle timeout might be equal to zero.
 Such case may lead to satiation when function would be terminated immediately after last request processing, i.e. no idle timeout at all.
  * Idle timeout can't be negative.
  * Idle timeout can't be changed while hot function is running.
 Idle timeout is permanent within hot function execution lifecycle.
-It means that idle timeout should be considered for changing while between executions.
+It means that idle timeout should be considered for changing once functions is not running.